 These knights, called the Knights Hospitaller, were given a Maltese cross to wear on their arms to distinguish themselves.
-Fast forward to the 1860s when the nursing professions’ most notable nurse, Florence Nightingale, began presenting medals of excellence to her hardest working nursing graduates.
-By 1916, it became standard in the United States to recognize all nursing graduated during a special nursing school pinning ceremony.
+Fast forward to the 1860s when the nursing professions’ most notable nurse, Florence Nightingale, began presenting medals of excellence to her hardest-working nursing graduates.
+By 1916, it became standard in the United States to recognize all nursing graduates during a special nursing school pinning ceremony.

 Today’s nursing school pinning ceremony is a symbolic welcoming of newly graduated nurses to the nursing profession.
 Graduates are presented with a nursing pin by the faculty of the nursing school or, in some instances, a friend or family member who is a nurse.

 I solemnly pledge myself before God and in the presence of the assembly, to pass my life in purity and to practice my profession faithfully.
 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.

 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.